Theatre Design & Production (BA)

-The second year concentrates on the application of these skills in a variety of projects and installations.
-These include digital application, design realisation and an individual theatre project, plus the opportunity to work on the third year productions or industry placements.
+The second year concentrates on the application of these skills in a variety of practical projects and installations.
+These include panting, props, design realisation and production projects, plus the opportunity to work on the third year productions or industry work placements.

 The final year concentrates on applying your training to a professional production process.
-The three major public productions of the third year are Touring Theatre, Mainstage Theatre and Studio Theatre.
-Exposure to these types of processes, along with a Professional Practice module which explores portfolios, CVs, tax, interview techniques, personal development plans and so on, will prepare you for your entry into the Creative Industries.
+You will get the chance to explore mainhouse, site-specific and studio theatre.
+Exposure to these types of processes, along with Professional Practice which develops your portfolios, CVs, tax, interview techniques, SWOT and personal development plans, will prepare you for your career into the Creative Industries.

 Modules at Level 4: